Hope for Georgia Moms

 Self-advocacy & Respectful Care

-Self-advocacy is crucial to empowering parents during pregnancy.
-Being informed, making informed decisions, and expressing your needs can make your birth experience better.
+Advocacy is crucial to empowering parents and support persons during pregnancy.
+Being informed, making informed decisions, and expressing your needs can make the birth experience better.

 Who This Site Is For